Maximin Robust Bayesian Experimental Design: Background

-The standard formulation of experimental design treats the expected information gain as a function of deterministic designs $\xi \in \Xi$, defining the optimal design as $\xi^{\star} = \arg\max_{\xi \in \Xi} \, I(\xi)$.
+\paragraph{Stochastic Design Policies.} Standard experimental design treats the expected information gain as a function of deterministic designs $\xi \in \Xi$.
 This approach is adequate provided an exact and deterministic oracle of the objective is available.
 However, the expected information gain is often intractable and must be approximated by nested Monte Carlo estimators~\citep{rainforth2018nesting}, yielding \emph{biased} and \emph{noisy} oracles.
 To address this challenge, we turn to a PAC-Bayes framework, which provides high-probability guarantees on the estimation error but requires modeling designs as random variables \citep{flynn2023pac, alquier2024pacbayes}.

-Rather than committing to a single design $\xi$, we consider a setting where the experimenter specifies a probability distribution over the design space, denoted by $\pi \in \Pi$, which we refer to as a stochastic \emph{policy}.
+Rather than committing to a single design $\xi$, we allow the experimenter to specify a probability distribution over the design space, denoted by $\pi \in \Pi$, referred to as a stochastic \emph{policy}.
 Concretely, given a generative process $p(\theta, x, \xi) = p(\theta) \, p(x \mid \theta, \xi) \, \pi(\xi)$, the expected information gain associated with a policy $\pi$ is defined as the \emph{conditional} mutual information between $x$ and $\theta$ given $\xi$:

-The optimal experimental design problem is thus reframed as $\pi^{\star} = \arg\max_{\pi \in \Pi} \, I(\pi)$.
-Beyond satisfying a requirement of PAC-Bayes techniques, this relaxation allows us to leverage the rich literature of stochastic policy search methods.
-Particularly, it enables direct application of information-geometric optimization techniques, which exploit the curvature of the policy manifold to ensure efficient learning~\citep{amari1998natural}.
-Related algorithmic templates appear in modern policy optimization methods~\citep{peters2010relative, haarnoja2018soft}, which have demonstrated strong empirical performance in amortizing sequential Bayesian experimental design~\citep{blau2022optimizing, iqbal2024nesting}.
+The design optimization problem is reframed as $\pi^{\star} = \arg\max_{\pi \in \Pi} \, I(\pi)$.
+Beyond satisfying PAC-Bayes requirements, this relaxation allows us to leverage a rich literature of stochastic policy optimization techniques~\citep{peters2010relative, haarnoja2018soft}, which have shown strong performance in amortizing sequential Bayesian experimental design~\citep{blau2022optimizing, iqbal2024nesting}.